MaartenVdBulcke/clustering-challenge/README.md

 ## three features
 When combining three features, it is still possible to visualise a clustering (with a 3d-scatterplot).
-Interpretation is getting harder, so I will introduce an other tool for decision-making in clustering: silhouette plotting.
+Interpretation is getting harder, so I will use another tool for decision-making in clustering: silhouette plotting.

 The process of finding three features combined was therefore slightly altered:
 * I automated the combination of each of the present features and looked first at the combinations with the highest silhouette score for a kmeans-clustering model.